 - 6. Watch the Movie of your operation!
 We have videos of many operations for you to watch.
 You can pick the surgery or potential operations that may apply to you.
 Don't be afraid.
 See the most incredible and delicate anatomy of the body and how skillfully the surgery can be performed by the most experienced thyroid surgeon and thyroid cancer surgeon in the world.
 There is no blood or blood loss.
 It will help you understand where the incision is, and what your incision will look like.
 You will see just how small and quick almost all operations are.
 The movies are only five minutes or so in length and are very educational.

-- 7. Watch the video of the New Thyroid Cancer Center at Tampa General Hospital.
+- 7. Watch the video of the New Thyroid Institute at Tampa General Hospital.
 See where you will valet park and meet the folks who will take care of you.

 - 8. Go to our Learning By Videos page and watch all our cool videos.